IntersectMBO/cardano-formal-specifications/README.md

-A second important use beyond a reference of how the system is now is to provide a baseline and communication medium for developing new feastures.
+A second important use beyond a reference of how the system is now is to provide a baseline and communication medium for developing new features.

-The specifications are presented in formal notation using computer science concepts familiar to somebody who has completed the first year of a undergradate computer science course or who has equivalent professional experience.
+The specifications are presented in formal notation using computer science concepts familiar to somebody who has completed the first year of a undergraduate computer science course or who has equivalent professional experience.

 The approach we have taken to write the specs has evolved over